Part I: The Offended

 Part II: Still Crazy After All These Years

-Gone were the waist-length black hair and full beard that so distinguished in him in college.
+Gone were the waist-length black hair and full beard that so distinguished him in college.
 Instead: gray buzz-cut and an artfully sculpted soul patch.
 But there he was, waiting for me, drinking a beer at a table in the Half King’s back room—Table 16 wasn’t available.
 We recognized each other instantly.
 He waved and stood up as I approached.

 “Bob,” he said.

 “Attanasio,” I said.
 I never called him Robert.
 And I always pronounced it Attaneesio.